oskopek/cil/README.md

 * For Tensorflow on CPU, change the `tensorflow-gpu` line in `requirements.txt` to `tensorflow`.
   * Do note that we expect the usual Linux utilities to be installed, f.e. `bash`, `wget`, etc.
-  * We also expect the executables `python` and `python3` to point to a Python 3.6 or newer version of Python.
+  * We also expect the executables `python` and `python3` to point to a Python 3.6 or newer version of Python, and `python2` to point to a Python 2.7+ version of Python 2.
 * For downloading the data (part of the setup process), please make sure to be on the ETH network.
 * After everything is ready, simply run: `make setup` in a terminal from the project root directory.